aygreyG/Yep-Bot/README.md

 ### Deployment:
 - Get the dependencies
-- Make config.json and put your token and prefix like this:
+- Make config.json and put your token and prefix (which should be only a character, eg. *$*) like this:
 ```
 {
     "prefix": "your-prefix",